 Professor James Hoyt

-Professor James Hoyt joined the J-School faculty in 1973 and spent the next 29 years teaching courses in broadcast and electronic journalism and journalism ethics, along with the School’s introductory course to mass communication.
-He served as Director of the School of Journalism from 1981 to 1991, and Chairman of the UW Athletic Board and as Wisconsin’s Faculty Representative to the NCAA and the Big Ten Conference from 1991 to 2000.
+Professor James Hoyt joined the SJMC faculty in 1973 and spent the next 29 years teaching courses in broadcast and electronic journalism and journalism ethics, along with the school’s introductory course to mass communication.
+He served as director of SJMC from 1981 to 1991, and Chairman of the UW Athletic Board and as Wisconsin’s Faculty Representative to the NCAA and the Big Ten Conference from 1991 to 2000.
 He received his Bachelor’s (1965), Master’s (1967) and Ph.D.
 (1970) degrees from UW–Madison.
-In 2002 the Association for Education in Journalism and Mass Communication named him their Outstanding Broadcast Educator and in 2001 the International Radio-Television Society honored him as its Frank Stanton Fellow. firstname.lastname@example.org
+In 2002 the Association for Education in Journalism and Mass Communication named him their Outstanding Broadcast Educator, and in 2001 the International Radio-Television Society honored him as its Frank Stanton Fellow.
+In 2017, he was inducted into the Silver Circle of the National Academy of Television Arts & Sciences for his impact on local news in the Midwest.

 Professor Jack McLeod

 He received, among many honors, the Association for Education in Journalism and Mass Communication’s Deutschmann Award for a distinguished research career.
-He retired from the J-School in 2001. email@example.com
+He retired from SJMC in 2001. email@example.com

 Professor Jack W. Mitchell